ShadowFax1731/caching-proxy/README.md

 # Caching Proxy

+> **Project Challenge**: This project is part of the [Caching Server challenge](https://roadmap.sh/projects/caching-server) from roadmap.sh - a hands-on project to build a caching proxy server from scratch.

 A high-performance command-line tool that creates a caching proxy server to improve application performance by caching HTTP responses and reducing redundant requests to origin servers.

 ## 📖 Overview